 CSS Financial Aid PROFILE Codes

 The PROFILE form is administered by the College Scholarship Service (CSS), the financial aid division of the College Board.
 The CSS PROFILE is required by many private colleges and universities to determine your eligibility for non-government financial aid, such as the institution's own grants, loans and scholarships.
-The CSS PROFILE was formerly known as the FAF.

 The biggest differences between the CSS PROFILE and the FAFSA are: